MCJ Annual Scholarship Awards

 John Reed King Advertising Scholarship

-Each year, the Fresno Advertising Federation provides scholarships to Fresno State students majoring in advertising, marketing and graphics arts.
+Each year, the Fresno Advertising Federation provides scholarships to Fresno State students majoring in advertising, marketing and graphic arts.

 To date, the Ad Club has distributed more than $50,000 in scholarships to help train young advertising professionals.